A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: Conclusion

 \section{Conclusion}

 This survey presents a structured overview of the application of LLMs in scenario-based testing of ADSs.
-By introducing a phase-based taxonomy, existing studies are systematically categorized according to roles LLM played in performed tasks in the testing pipeline.
+By introducing a phase-based taxonomy, existing studies are systematically categorized according to roles that LLMs play across the testing pipeline.
 In addition, LLM types, usage strategies, and integrated simulators are quantitatively summarized, five key challenges that hinder LLM-enabled ADSs testing are identified.

 The findings indicate that current applications are concentrated in early testing phases, particularly scenario generation, while downstream stages especially scenario database construction remain underexplored.
 Future researches should prioritize the development of standardized intermediate formats, hybrid approaches combining domain fine-tuning with knowledge-augmented generation, and closed-loop co-simulation frameworks that allow real-time interaction between LLMs and simulators.